 Individual work: This course has no group component, and thus all deliverables should be completed and submitted individually.
-Unless it is explicitly stated otherwise, the use of any AI tools will be considered academic misconduct.
+Unless it is explicitly stated otherwise, the use of any Artificial Intelligence (AI), Large language model (LLM), or Machine Learning (ML) tools will be considered academic misconduct.
 This includes, but is not limited to, chatbots (e.g., ChatGPT, Google Bard, Bing Chart), research assistants (e.g., Elicit), and image generators (e.g., Stable Diffusion, Dall-E), etc. To help enforce this policy, students may be asked to explain their deliverables to the TAs/instructor in a one-on-one session.